-To make this more visual for you I’d like you to picture a soap bubble and a balloon.
-Which one is sturdier and is more likely to survive for longer?
+To make this more visual, I’d like you to picture a soap bubble and a balloon.
+Between the two, which one is sturdier and is more likely to survive for longer?

 The reason why the balloon is stronger is because the material it’s made of is sturdier.

 Those fats are not what makes up healthy eggs and sperm cells.
-You need healthy fatty acids in the form of monounsaturated and polyunsaturated fatty acids – omegas 3 and 6.
+You need healthy fatty acids in the form of monounsaturated and polyunsaturated fatty acids, like omegas 3 and 6.

-But good fats and nutrients such as zinc, selenium, iron, vitamin E, vitamin D, calcium etc…are not the only factors needed for improved egg and sperm quality.
+But good fats and nutrients such as zinc, selenium, iron, vitamin E, vitamin D, calcium, are not the only factors needed for improved egg and sperm quality.

 To increase your IVF success rate you also need to avoid toxic substances which can harm the delicate egg and sperm cells.